johnsonjh/VEDIT/README.md

-VEDIT also provides a very flexible and powerful Command Mode, which serves the dual purpose of separating the less commonly used functions from the Visual Mode and of making VEDIT a text oriented programming language.
-Repetitive editing operations can be performed, blocks of text may be copied or moved within the current file and other files in an almost unlimited manner.
-The extensive file handling allows multiple files to be edited, split and merged, other files to be viewed and specified portions of other files to be extracted.
+VEDIT also provides a very flexible and powerful Command Mode, which serves the dual purpose of separating the less commonly used functions from the Visual Mode, and of making VEDIT a text oriented programming language.
+Repetitive editing operations can be performed and blocks of text may be copied or moved within the current file and other files in an almost unlimited manner.
+The extensive file handling allows multiple files to be edited, split, and merged, other files to be viewed, and specified portions of other files to be extracted.
 The command macro capability allows complex editing tasks to be performed automatically.
 Examples of such tasks include numerous search/replace operations on multiple files and source code translations.
-The command macros can be saved on disk for future user.
+The command macros can be saved on disk for future use.
 On line help is available.

 You can edit files of virtually any size with little concern over the actual size of the files.
 You can also recover from common disk write